Case Management/Social Services, Education/Teaching/Training, Employment-Related Services

-Functions as the key service contact for job-seeker customers.
+Functions as the key service contact for customers 18-24.
 Provides eligibility determination, orientation and assessment.
-Orients, interviews, and counsels customers.
 Recommends most appropriate service strategy for each customer.
 Provides career counseling and prepares, screens and identifies candidates for open job opportunities.
-Tracks and analyzes data on an individual, caseload and agency wide basis.

 Essential Duties and Responsibilities

 Manage an active caseload of participants engaged in varied employment activities at various stages

 Screens program candidates to determine suitability for program.